caelwithcats/skift-dev-docs/development-guide/creating-gui-apps-with-libwidget.md

 # Introduction to creating GUI applications with libwidget

-There is two ways of creating applications with a user interface in libwidget:
+There are two ways of creating graphical user interfaces (GUI) applications in libwidget:

 1. only with C++ code
 2. with markup language (XML)